First Time Renting or Buying

 Rules about Park Model Age

 A park model is not a house.
-A park
+A park model is

-depreciate rather than appreciate.
+than appreciate.

 Many parks have a rule on the age (and condition)